An explanation of Mondrian's oeuvre by Michael Sciam

 Diagram

 The red and blue planes show unbalances between horizontal and vertical.
-They are plastic symbols of the ever-changing appearance of things (the natural) whereas white open squares (2 and 3) suggest the on-going search for synthesis and balance (the spiritual) which is finally fully achieved with area 1 where opposites reach a relatively stable and well defined unity.
+They are plastic symbols of the ever-changing appearance of things (the natural) whereas the white open squares (2 and 3) suggest the on-going search for synthesis and balance (the spiritual) which is finally fully achieved with area 1 where opposites reach a relatively stable and well defined unity.
 Unforeseeable and ever-changing events (the colored planes) gradually (2 and 3) become certain and relatively constant (1).

 The lines, which continue beyond the canvas, seem to connect with the far more complexed real world the painting is a part of; a part which aim at ideally concentrating the essence of the whole.